openmedlab/PathoDuet/README.md

 **Patch Classification (IHC images)**
 We compare our model p3's performance with ImageNet-MoCo v3 and CTransPath as well.
 Note that the training data used in CTransPath contains some IHC slides (in PAIP).
 Here, X-L means the performance using linear probing (bACC stands for balanced accuracy), and X-F using full fine-tuning scheme.
-We find that ignoring the last ``LayerNorm`` in CTransPath and our p1/p2 model can significantly improve the performance on IHC linear evaluation, so we do not load this layer.
+We find that not loading the last ``LayerNorm`` in CTransPath and our p1/p2 model can significantly improve the performance on IHC linear evaluation, so we do not load this layer.
 | Methods   |      Backbone      |  ACC-L |   bACC-L | F1-L |  ACC-F | bACC-F | F1-F |
 |----------|:----------:|:------:|:-----:|:------:|:-----:|:------:|:-----:|
 | ImageNet-MoCo v3 |  ViT-B/16 | 0.8137 | 0.7760 | 0.7873 | 0.9396 | 0.9248 | 0.9379 |